(BRITISH IMPERIALISM and ASIA, to 1900 – continued)

 Asian agriculture was producing harvests twenty times the amount of seed planted, while Europe harvests were only eight or less.
 The Asians were growing rice, and rice took nutrients from water rather than soil.
 Asians were not leaving land lie fallow as were the Europeans.
 And farmers in China were impressing visitors from Europe by their ability to get as many as three harvests a year from the same plot of land.

 The year 1750 was pre-industrial.
 Hand and arm muscles were still much involved in manufacturing, and that year India was producing 24.5 percent of the world's manufactured goods.
 China was producing 32.8 percent.
 In textile making, particularly cotton, the British had an advantage in steam power.
-Britain (the United Kingdom), was the leading nation in commerce and technology.
+Britain (the United Kingdom since 1800), was the leading nation in commerce and technology.
 The amount of its manufacturing per person was around 140 percent of what India's per capita manufacturing, and 125 percent of China's.
 But given the greater populations of India and China, Britain's total production of manufactured goods was much less than theirs.
 The British in 1750 were producing only 1.9 percent of the world's share of manufactured goods.
 (Paul Kennedy, Rise and Fall of the Great Powers, p.
 149)

 In the early 1800s, India, China and other Asian countries were not maintaining their share of the total manufacturing in the world.
 In 1800, India's share had slipped to 19.7 percent, and by 1830 to 17.6 percent.
 China's share in 1800 was up slightly from 1750, at 33.3 percent but down in 1830 to 29.8 percent.
 Britain's share had risen to 4.3 percent in 1800 and 9.5 percent in 1830.
 The U.S. share in 1800 was 0.8 percent, and in 1830 it had risen to 2.4 percent.
 By the end of the nineteenth century, India would have only a 1.7 percent share of the world's manufacturing, China 6.2 percent, Britain 18.5 percent, and the U.S. 23.6 percent (with the U.S. only 69 percent of Britain in per capita manufacturing.
 (Kennedy, p.
 149)